longknot/git-pkgs/README.md

 ```

 ## Acknowledgements
 Thanks to ChatGPT for providing valuable feedback.
-While not involved in the design per se, I very much appreciate some of the terminology used to describe this idea of mine (e.g. "decentralized dependency management").
+While not involved in the design per se, I very much appreciate some of the terminology used to describe this idea of mine (e.g. "decentralized dependency manager").